GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example: Contracts: Get (POST) request for a contract with 2 Subaward reports, when the request is successful.
+<summary>Example 5: Contracts: Get (POST) request for a contract with 2 Subaward reports, when the request is successful.
 One element is returned for each Subaward report.</summary>
 <p>
 <code><pre>
 [